openmhealth/sample-data-generator/README.md

 ### Installation

-To install the generator using Docker, download the data generator image by running
+To install the generator using Docker, download the data generator image by running `docker pull openmhealth/omh-sample-data-generator:latest`.

-- `docker pull openmhealth/omh-sample-data-generator:latest`

 This will download around 500 MB of Docker images, most of which is the [OpenJDK 8 JRE](https://registry.hub.docker.com/_/java/).

-If you don't want to use Docker, download the `data-generator-x.y.z.jar` JAR file from the [latest release](https://github.com/openmhealth/sample-data-generator/releases) on GitHub.
+Alternatively, if you don't want to use Docker, download the `data-generator-x.y.z.jar` JAR file from the [latest release](https://github.com/openmhealth/sample-data-generator/releases) on GitHub.
+You'll need a Java JRE to run it.

 ### Configuration

-To configure the data generator, you modify a configuration file called `application.yml`.
-If you haven't yet created a configuration file, the quickest way to get started is to copy the default configuration file from [here](backend/src/main/resources/application.yml).
+To configure the data generator, you'll modify a configuration file called `application.yml`.
+If you haven't created a configuration file yet, the quickest way to get started is to copy the default configuration file from [here](backend/src/main/resources/application.yml) (it might be easier to copy if you click the 'Raw' button on that page.)

-The configuration file is written in [YAML](https://en.wikipedia.org/wiki/YAML) and is split into three main sections
+The generator configuration file is written in [YAML](https://en.wikipedia.org/wiki/YAML) and is split into three main sections

-- [output settings](#output_settings), which control what the generator does with the data points it creates
+- an [output settings](#output_settings) section, which controls what the generator does with the data points it creates
-- [header settings](#header_settings), which set certain header fields in the generated data points
+- a [header settings](#header_settings) section, which sets certain header fields in the generated data points
-- [measure generation settings](#measure_generation_settings), which specify what data to generate
+- a [measure generation settings](#measure_generation_settings) section, which specifies the data to generate

-A simple configuration file with comments showing what the pieces mean might looks like this
+A simple commented configuration file might looks like this

 ```yaml
 # output settings